Canon RP vs Nikon D4S

 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the Canon RP is the clear winner of the match-up (16 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RP emerges as the winner of the contest (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon RP and the Nikon D4S place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.